vishalramajayam-art/MIST-4610-GROUP-8-Project-1/README.md

 ## Data Model
 Explanation of Data Model:
+This database is meant to help run a tutoring center by keeping track of students, their parents, tutors, subjects, tutoring plans, scheduled sessions, payments, and grades.
+The student entity is the most important part of the model.
+It is linked to a parent or guardian who is in charge of enrollment and payment.
+Also, each student is in a specific plan that sets the costs and the number of tutoring sessions they can have.
+Tutors teach sessions in a classroom and link them to a subject.
+A bridge entity connects students to the sessions they attend, which keeps track of attendance.
+The model also keeps track of students' academic progress by connecting them to tests and progress reports that show how they are doing over time.
+Additionally, payment records capture financial transactions made by guardians on behalf of the student.
+The model does not keep track of things like tutor pay, detailed curriculum content, real-time scheduling conflicts, messaging/communication logs, or external school data that isn't related to tutoring operations.
+Overall, this design helps a tutoring center with both academic and administrative tasks.
+It lets you see how many students are participating, how much work the tutors have, how much demand there is for each subject, and financial performance of the center.

 <img width="1181" height="1049" alt="MIST 4610 Project 1 Data Model" src="https://github.com/user-attachments/assets/8d3659d1-a135-4fbe-aea0-9c47ab28b95a" />

 ---

 ## Data Dictionary